AdamMK/go-rest-api/README.md

     ```
 * DELETE a document by using DELETE method on `http://localhost:8080/documents/{id}`
 * UPDATE a document with PUT method `http://localhost:8080/documents/{id}` with path parameter of document to be changed along with the json body of the changes to make.

+## Docker

+This was my try to containarise the app.
+The docker container is created and application inside is working however for some reason the port of the container cannot be forwarded to local host.
+Any ideas are welcomed.